 to register the element with a anonymous class expression instead of a named class.
 You can also create any other named class extending the class used both as stand-alone element and superclass if you wish.
 A simple fix for a very confusing bug.

 Other recent posts

-You can find me on twitter or some kind of electric letter by the address of knuthaug ætt gmail
+You can reach me via electric letter on the address knuthaug ætt gmail